 Valve functions and how they differ

-The purpose of a valve is to control the flow of liquid or air within an object, such as a pipe.
+The purpose of a valve is to control the flow of a liquid line media within a pipeline system.
 Valves handle flow control in a number of different ways depending on the type of valve.

 What valves do epco have available?

 Due to the wide number of functions that valves are required to have regarding plastic pipe systems, we offer one of the largest valve stockholdings in the UK, all available for UK next day delivery on orders before 5pm.